ckaynatividad/ckaynatividad/README.md

 ## 🎐

 #### I am a full-stack software engineer and I love all things art.
-I also have a knack for designing things.
+I also have a knack for designing stuffs.

 ###### Based in Portland, Oregon